-The private data vault is implemented by the
+A data vault is represented by an instance of the

-No matter the type of the data vault, a particular vault instance is always identified by the data vault identifier (in short: vault ID).
+No matter the configured mode, a particular vault instance is always identified by the data vault identifier (in short: vault ID).
 This is an arbitrary string but it is recommended to use reverse-domain syntax, such as

 The vault itself can be created, opened and deleted using its identifier.

-Although the method of identification is independent of the vault type, the scope of the identifier does indeed depend on what kind of data vault we are talking about:
+Although the method of identification is independent of the mode, the scope of the identifier does indeed depend on it:

-- Private data vault identifiers are scoped to the current application.
+- In private mode, identifiers are scoped to the current application.

-- Shared data vault identifiers are shared across applications, therefore the scope of the vault ID is the entire device.
+- In shared mode, identifiers are shared across applications, therefore the scope of the vault ID is the entire device (more closely, the apps within the same access group signed with the same certificate).
 If you create a shared data vault in one app then you can open it with the same identifier in another one using the

 The lifecycle API¶

 A data vault stores key-value pairs.
-A key is a string, a value can be either a string or a byte array.
+A key is a string, a value can be either an

 The corresponding setters and getters are: